ekondayan/libiolink/README.md

 - All the [IFM's IO-Link Masters](https://www.ifm.com/us/en/category/055/055_010)

-- All the **IO-Link** compatible devices regardless of the manufacturer.
+- All the **IO-Link** compatible devices(sensors, actuators, displays, etc.) regardless of the manufacturer.

+The library provides drivers for most of IFM masters and a growing collection of drivers for IO-Link devices.
 The library not only allows you to use the available drivers, but also gives you the tools to implement them by yourself.
-Writing a driver for an IFM's master or an **IO-Link** compatible devices from scratch can be done in just a few minutes.
+Writing a driver for an IFM's master can be done in just a few minutes and writing a driver for an **IO-Link** compatible devices from scratch can be done even faster.

- It is making heavy usage of C++ template system which  gives big performance benefit.
+ It is making heavy usage of C++ template system which  gives big performance benefit for the runtime executable.
 The header only approach greatly simplifies the process of including it into other projects.
 The minimum C++ standard is [ISO/IEC 14882](https://en.wikipedia.org/wiki/ISO/IEC_14882) (C++17).

 It is intended to be used in a several different ways: